+GES:

+BG: GES definition on criterion D11C1, indicator 1 (impulsive noise): Introduction of impulsive sounds by human activities in the marine environment is regulated so as not to have significant adverse effects at the population level or on vulnerable species and key functional groups.

+GES definition on criterion D11C2, indicator 1 (continuous noise): The introduction of anthropogenic continuous low frequency sounds in the marine environment does not pose a significant risk to marine living resources at the population level or no significant impact on vulnerable species and key functional groups, such as marine mammals and fish by masking of biologically important sounds and behavior.

-GES: There is no definition of GES for D11 in Bulgaria; in Romania, a proposal was discussed in May 2016: "Adverse effects of underwater noise on the main groups of the sea species are minimized as far as possible".
+In Romania, a proposal was discussed in May 2016: "Adverse effects of underwater noise on the main groups of the sea species are minimized as far as possible".

 Targets: There are no agreed common environmental targets for D11 according to the conceptual use of targets as expressed in the Common Understanding document (i.e. as "operational tools", such as necessary levels of reduction in each pressure at its sources).